Drought & Surface Water

 The discharge and quality of water from California rivers and reservoirs have broad effects on factors such as water availability, and ecosystem system health.
 The discharge and quality also fluctuates on timescales ranging from minutes to centuries in complicated ways that seem random at first glance.
 By taking a large-scale view of these fluctuations and linking them to global scale climatic processes, researchers are beginning to see more structure and predictability than has been previously recognized.
 For example, the Nation's water resources are tied together on regional scales by their shared responses to temperature and precipitation variations.
 Understanding these links provides a better scientific basis for predicting and planning for droughts, floods, and water supplies, months to years in advance.

 The California Water Science Center has installed webcams at several real-time streamgaging sites across the state.
 Webcams are another resource used to provide real-time surface-water information to scientists, emergency managers, and the general public.

 Several streamgage sites are shown on the map for historical comparison of stream flows affected by the drought.
 Streamgage sites were selected based upon public and water management interest, and for their long-term historical data record including daily (or more) stream stage readings of at least 50 years.

-2015 and 2016 water year data are provisional and subject to change.
+2018 water year data are provisional and subject to change.

 Click or Touch a Streamgage Icon On the Map to Display Drought Related Water Data Graphs for Select Water-Years.
 Click the home button () to reset map extent and/or reset the Explanation pane.